When can Lando Norris win the 2025 F1 world championship?

 A points advantage of more than 25 points by the end of the Qatar Grand Prix would see him win the title with one race to spare.

-Piastri, meanwhile, has to be within 25 points of his teammate to stay in the hunt at the season-finale in Abu Dhabi.
+Piastri and Verstappen, meanwhile, have to be within 25 points of Norris to stay in the hunt at the season-finale in Abu Dhabi.

-The same, of course, goes for Verstappen, but the Dutchman now has a mountain to climb in order to catch Norris, despite his win in Vegas.

 Join our commenting forum